ianfr/economic-simulation/README.md

 ## Why is this Framework Useful for Researchers?

 - **Start right away**: Running included models and changing their parameters is as simple as editing two small text files.
-- **Get results fast**: Boltzmannomics uses GPU & CPU parallelized Fortran & Python wherever possible, during runtime and post-processing.
+- **Get results fast**: Boltzmannomics uses GPU & CPU parallelized Fortran & Python wherever possible to support **millions** of agents, during runtime and post-processing.
 - **Create custom models**: This library is great for researchers developing new models in _modern_ Fortran since there are clear examples & instructions for how to slot new ABMs into the existing object-oriented Boltzmannomics framework.

 ## Features

 - Implemented in modern Fortran (F2003+ OOP, F95+ dynamic arrays, etc.)
-    - Uses the F2008 language feature [`do concurrent`](https://developer.nvidia.com/blog/using-fortran-standard-parallel-programming-for-gpu-acceleration/) for GPU and/or CPU parallelism
+    - Uses the F2008 language feature [`do concurrent`](https://developer.nvidia.com/blog/using-fortran-standard-parallel-programming-for-gpu-acceleration/) and [OpenMP](https://www.openmp.org/wp-content/uploads/OpenMP-4.5-1115-F-web.pdf) for GPU/CPU parallelism
 - Simplified build system using [fpm](https://fpm.fortran-lang.org/index.html)
 - Easy for users to build their own custom models with the framework using existing models as a guide
 - Python post-processing tools with optional CPU parallelism